HomebrewHomunculus/sm64plus/README.md

-# Super Mario 64 Plus
+# SM64 Plus

-Super Mario 64 Plus is a fork of [sm64-port](https://github.com/sm64-port/sm64-port) that focuses on customizability and aims to add features that not only fix some of the issues found in the base game but also enhance the gameplay overall with extra options.
+SM64 Plus is a fork of [sm64-port](https://github.com/sm64-port/sm64-port) that focuses on customizability and aims to add features that not only fix some of the issues found in the base game but also enhance the gameplay overall with extra options.

 These features include (but not limited to):
 - More responsive controls